andr3cruz/battleship-in-c/README.md

 ## Game

 In this first implementation the game is played with 2 players sharing the same terminal.
+You can choose to use a more time efficient Matrix structure or a more memory efficient PR QuadTree structure for the board.
 When you run the game you will be welcomed by the start screen

 ```bash